Coalition cracks: NZ First v Greens - James Shaw fires back at Winston Peters' attacks

-Green Party co-leader James Shaw is firing back at Deputy Prime Minister Winston Peters' off-script attacks.
+"If you look at some of the difficulties that the Government has had over the last three years, a lot of them have come down to NZ First ankle-tapping them and blaming them for saying they can't get anything done.

+"I know they like to say they are a force for moderation; it's more like an agent of chaos."

-Peters yesterday took a swing at Labour, his coalition partner, and the Greens, warning that if the two parties were to join in a coalition it would be a "nightmare".
+Peters yesterday took a swing at Labour, his coalition partner, and the Greens, warning that if the two parties were to join in a Coalition it would be a "nightmare".

 "If you think a red-green [Labour-Greens] government is good for you, then you're in cloud cuckoo land," he said yesterday, going off-script.